U.S. Bankruptcy Help

 Chapter 13 and Keeping Your Car in Bankruptcy

-Chapter 13 and Paying Back Vehicle Arrears
+Paying Back Vehicle Arrears

 Do Not Guess Whether Bankruptcy Will Cost You Your Car

-Many people are told by friends, co-workers, family members, or online commenters that filing bankruptcy means they will automatically lose their car.
-That kind of advice can be scary, but it is often incomplete or wrong.
+Many people are told by friends, co-workers, or online commenters that filing bankruptcy means they will automatically lose their car.
+That kind of advice is usually wrong.
+Whether you can keep your car depends entirely on the math: the car’s value, the loan balance, the equity, and the exemptions available in your state.

-Estimate Whether Your Car Equity May Be Protected
+Estimate Whether Your Car Equity Is Protected

-Vehicle Exemption Estimator
+Access the Free Vehicle Exemption Estimator ➔

 Is It Important to Accurately Value My Car?